aelkouhen/aelkouhen.github.io/_posts/data-mainframe/mainframe-to-distributed-sql-part-3.md

 - **State Machine**: Each node has its own state machine.
 Raft has to ensure that whatever log entries are committed are eventually applied to the state machine, which works as a source of truth for the data in memory.

 - **Term** or **lease**: it represents a time period through which a node acts as a leader.
-The concept is based on logical time (not global time)—it's just a counter managed by every node individually.
+The concept is based on logical time (not global time); it is just a counter managed by every node individually.
 Once a term terminates, another term starts with a new leader.
 Even though terms/leases across nodes may differ at a given time, Raft has a mechanism to sync and converge them to the same value.

 - **RPC:** Nodes participating in Raft communicate with each other using a Remote Procedure Call (RPC) on top of TCP.
 This protocol is suitable for communication across data centers, internal systems, and services (not user-facing products or services).
 Raft uses two different RPC requests.
 At a high level: